-The easiest way to meet anyone is to engage in a variety of interests in a social manner, such as attending science-fiction convetions or frequenting a ballroom dance club or joining a bike riding group.
-People who have interests are interesting people and therefore attractive to people with similar interests.
-Interacting with people who have similar interests will increase the odds of finding someone compatible.
-The next step is to be open and clear about being polyamorous to others.
-It will be very difficult to attract a poly partner if you don't ever come out and say you are interested in a poly partner.
+The easiest way to meet anyone is to know the kind of person you want to meet, without narrowing it down so far that no one could hope to fulfill the grocery list of qualifications, such as "poly" or "sci-fi fan" or "ballroom dancer" or "goth" or "child-free" or "pagan".
+Once you know what you want, the next step is to be open and clear about it to others.
+It will be very difficult to attract a poly partner if you don't ever come out and say you are interested in a poly partner, or whatever it is that you're looking for.
 You can't expect to get something if you never ask for it.
 My pendant is a conversation starter, and I wear it intentionally as such.
 Some people prefer to remain discreet, and there are some very real concerns about being "out", which I will address in the Coming "Out" Poly section.

 Here are a few of my favorite websites: